SoyNeo12/comba-haxball/README.md

 npm run dev
 ```

-Wait to receive the link, add a map and you're all set, give it a try!
+Wait to receive the link, add a map and you're all set.